-The Matanuska-Susitna Valley has been perfectly carved over thousands of years to frame glaciers, mountains, rivers, and becoming an entrance to exploration today.
-This valley is located in the southeastern region of Alaska, dipping into the interior.
+The Matanuska-Susitna Valley has been perfectly carved over thousands of years to frame glaciers, mountains, rivers, and become an entrance to exploration.
+This valley is located in the southeastern region of Alaska, dipping into the Interior.
 You’ll pass giant peaks etched away and dropping into cliffs that meet the river basin.
 Accessing the geological wonders this valley has to offer is as easy as a drive down a paved highway.
 This area is only an hour from Anchorage and a bridge to remote grandeur.

 The Matanuska-Susitna Borough encompasses over 23,000-square-miles.
-Geology in the Mat-Su Valley is shaped by three different ranges, the Talkeetna mountains, the Chugach mountains, and the Alaska Range, has seen many changes over a long period of time.
+Geology in the Mat-Su Valley is shaped by three different ranges, the Talkeetna mountains, the Chugach mountains, and the Alaska Range.
 Much of this valley lays on top of rock that formed during the age of the dinosaurs.
-Their fossils layered in the sedimentary rock.
-People will fossil hunt by Puritan Creek, looking between rock layers and along the riverbanks for prehistoric gems.
+There are fossils layered in the sedimentary rock now.
+People will fossil hunt by Moose Creek, looking between rock layers and along the riverbanks for prehistoric gems.

-Additionally, metamorphic rock overlays these sedimentary features in areas giving the landscape its’ gnarled and jagged appearance.
+Additionally, metamorphic rock overlays these sedimentary features giving the landscape its’ gnarled and jagged appearance.
 The crumbling metamorphic rock is what makes the traverse across the Chugach and Talkeetna range that much more dangerous in the southern region for adventurous travelers.
-In contrast, some faces of rock peak between the trees as you drive along, exposing igneous slabs.
-These walls see few climbers, leaving quality routes for sport and traditional climbing with awareness for aspects of crumbling rock.
+In contrast, some faces of rock expose igneous slabs.
+These walls see few climbers, leaving quality routes for sport and traditional climbing.

-These glaciers ground through the valley with the weighted force of ice and gravity.
-They moved along gaining and losing mass as the seasons changed.
-This scraped the basal ground layer beneath them and the walls of what we now see as a canyon landscape.
+Glaciers ground through the valley with the weighted force of ice and gravity.
+They moved along, gaining and losing mass as the seasons changed.
+They scraped the basal ground layer beneath them and the walls of what we now see as a canyon landscape.
 Deposits of rock and old moraine line the toe and edges of the glacier.
 This moraine lays over sub-levels of ice and gives way to feelings of walking on the moon.

 There are many perspectives to choose from when exploring the valley.
 You can take the bird’s eye views from a helicopter seat and get the bigger picture or cruise along the highway in your vehicle.
 Maybe you’ll step over rocky moraine to unearth quartz and olivine scattered about.
-Whether you are searching for fossils or tossing rounded stones into the rushing river, there are many opportunities to admire the many facets of geology in the Mat-Su Valley.
+There are many opportunities to admire the many facets of geology in the Mat-Su Valley.